 Maintaining Essential Services During the Pandemic

-The ongoing COVID-19 pandemic continued to have significant impacts on the MBTA in the 2021 fiscal year, primarily through steep declines in MBTA ridership from pre-pandemic levels, and associated revenue losses that will continue to challenge the MBTA in future fiscal years.
-During the fall of 2020, with federal funding still uncertain, the MBTA launched its Forging Ahead program to develop a system to guide potential service reductions and gather public feedback on the changes.
-Central to this process was a guiding framework to ensure that service decisions would be focused on ridership and equity for the many essential workers that continued to use the system.
+The ongoing COVID-19 pandemic continued to have significant impacts on the MBTA in the 2022 fiscal year, primarily through steep declines in MBTA ridership from pre-pandemic levels, and associated revenue losses that will continue to challenge the MBTA in future fiscal years.

 Ridership measures the number of rides the MBTA system provides each year.
 In accordance with industry standard, ridership is measured as unlinked passenger trips (UPT), which reflect each time a passenger boards a transit vehicle.
-Unlinked passenger trips include estimates for trips that are not directly measured, such as behind-the-gate transfers and trips in which riders do not interact with the fare system.
-Ridership estimates for FY21 may be adjusted slightly in the future.
+Unlinked passenger trips include estimates for trips that are not directly measured, such as transfers that do not involve fare equipment and trips in which riders do not interact with the fare system.
+Ridership estimates for FY22 may be adjusted slightly in the future.

 Regional congestion affects the bus travel time and reliability experienced by MBTA bus riders, and municipal management of streets and signals has a significant impact on bus service.
 Through partnerships with municipalities and communities in the region, the MBTA has identified key corridors for focused investment in bus priority infrastructure to facilitate fewer delays, faster bus trips, and more reliable and frequent service.
 Bus transit priority features can include bus lanes or shared bus/bike lanes; transit signal priority (TSP), which gives preference to buses at traffic lights; and queue jumps, which allow buses to bypass waiting traffic with short priority lanes and early green signals.
 Other features include streetscape and roadway changes, such as curb extensions at bus stops, to make bus movements more efficient.